Adam-Alive/personal-finance-tracker/README.md

     - The user is presented with a summary of their monthly income and expenditure, and an indication of whether they have disposable income, a deficit, or spend exactly the same as they earn.
     - There is also a summary of annual and weekly income and expenditure.
-    - Shown below are the three possible outcomes for a surplus (disposable income), a deficit or income matching expenditure.
+    - Shown below are the three possible outcomes for a surplus (disposable income), a deficit, or income matching expenditure.

 ![screenshot](documentation/fin-sum-surplus.png)